MirekVales/FinesSE/README.md

 ## Requirements

+See [Wiki documentation](https://github.com/MirekVales/FinesSE/wiki) for more details.

-Tests may be run directly from file using a console application - FinesSE.Launcher.
+Tests may be executed directly from a file using a console application - FinesSE.Launcher.
+In this case, FitNesse is not needed and FinesSE plays a role of a stand-alone processor of Selenium/FitNesse test definition files.
-> Check the application to find out arguments needed to execute a script
+> Check the launcher application to find out arguments needed to execute a script

-To integrate fixtures with FitNesse, it is necessary to use a FitSharp runner as well.
+FinesSE may be involved as a FitNesse extension that invokes fixtures over FitSharp runner.
 > Use import command to load namespace FinesSE.Bootstrapper
 >
 > Use !path command to load FinesSE assemblies (e.g. !path FinesSE\*.dll)

-## Supported Webdrivers

-- ✔️ Chrome
-- ✔️ Edge
-- ✔️ Firefox
-- ✔️ Internet Explorer
-- ✔️ Opera
-- ✔️ PhantomJS
-- ✔️ Safari

-## ... to be continued